-Selling, general and administrative expenses consist of depreciation and amortization of fixed and intangible assets, operating payroll and related benefits, advertising and promotion expense, and other selling, general and administrative expenses.
+Selling, general and administrative expenses consist of operating payroll and related benefits, advertising and promotion expense, depreciation and amortization expenses not capitalized in cost of goods sold, and other selling, general and administrative expenses.

-Income from operations consists of gross profit minus selling, general and administrative expenses.
+Income (loss) from operations consists of gross profit minus selling, general and administrative expenses.